beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 C spells out what can happen when around these two operations on atomic variables.

-The short of this was what we already looked at in the previous section: when a thread reads (acquires) an atomic variable that another thread has written to (release), all writes to memory in the releasing thread are visible to the acquiring thread.
-It's a way to make sure that all the work you've done assigning to and changing regular variables becomes visible to other threads.
+Acquire/release form the basis for the synchronization we just talked about.

+When a thread acquires an atomic variable, it can see values set in another thread that released that same variable.

+In other words:

+When a thread reads an atomic variable, it can see values set in another thread that wrote to that same variable.

+The synchronization happens across the acquire/release pair.

 More details: